AdvancesInCognitiveSystems/acs2021/_pages/invited_talks.md

 ### Panel Discussions

-- _"TBD"_: moderated by XXX.
-Invited participants:
-- _"TBD"_: moderated by XXX.
-Invited participants:
+- _Cognitive Systems Pedagogy_: An overview of the workshop moderated by Tom Williams.